microsoft/MixedReality-WebRTC/docs/manual/unity/helloworld-unity-localvideo.md

     This allows restricting the video capture formats the selection algorithm can choose from to a subset of all the formats supported by the video capture device, and even to a single known format if needed.
 Note however that over-constraining the algorithm may result in no format being available, and the [`WebcamSource`](xref:Microsoft.MixedReality.WebRTC.Unity.WebcamSource) component failing to open the video capture device.

-    In general it is recommended **not** to assign hard-coded resolution / framerate constraints at edit time, unless the application only target a specific kind of device with well-known immutable capture capabilities, and instead enumerate at runtime with [`DeviceVideoTrackSource.GetCaptureFormatsAsync()`](xref:Microsoft.MixedReality.WebRTC.DeviceVideoTrackSource.GetCaptureFormatsAsync(System.String)) the capture formats actually supported by the video capture device, then use constraints to select one or some of those formats.
+    In general it is recommended **not** to assign hard-coded resolution / framerate constraints at edit time, unless the application only targets a specific kind of device with well-known immutable capture capabilities.
+Instead it is recommended to enumerate at runtime with [`DeviceVideoTrackSource.GetCaptureFormatsAsync()`](xref:Microsoft.MixedReality.WebRTC.DeviceVideoTrackSource.GetCaptureFormatsAsync(System.String)) the capture formats actually supported by the video capture device, then use constraints to select one or some of those formats.

 - The **Enable Mixed Reality Capture (MRC)** checkbox, which corresponds to the [`WebcamSource.EnableMixedRealityCapture`](xref:Microsoft.MixedReality.WebRTC.Unity.WebcamSource.EnableMixedRealityCapture) property, tells the component it should attempt to open the video capture device with MRC enabled, if supported.
 If the device does not support MRC, then this is silently ignored.